espressif/esp-idf/docs/en/api-reference/peripherals/mcpwm.rst

 The callback functions above are called within the ISR context, so they should **not** attempt to block.
 For example, you may make sure that only FreeRTOS APIs with the ``ISR`` suffix are called within the function.

 The parameter ``user_data`` of the :cpp:func:`mcpwm_timer_register_event_callbacks` function is used to save your own context.
-It will be passed to each callback function directly.
+It is passed to each callback function directly.

 This function will lazy the install interrupt service for the MCPWM timer without enabling it.
 It is only allowed to be called before :cpp:func:`mcpwm_timer_enable`, otherwise the :c:macro:`ESP_ERR_INVALID_STATE` error will be returned.
 See also `Enable and Disable timer <#enable-and-disable-timer>`__ for more information.

 Enable and Disable Timer
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Before doing IO control to the timer, you need to enable the timer first, by calling :cpp:func:`mcpwm_timer_enable`.
-This function will:
+This function:

-* switch the timer state from **init** to **enable**.
+* switches the timer state from **init** to **enable**.
-* enable the interrupt service if it has been lazy installed by :cpp:func:`mcpwm_timer_register_event_callbacks`.
+* enables the interrupt service if it has been lazy installed by :cpp:func:`mcpwm_timer_register_event_callbacks`.
-* acquire a proper power management lock if a specific clock source (e.g. PLL_160M clock) is selected.
+* acquire a proper power management lock if a specific clock source (e.g., PLL_160M clock) is selected.
 See also `Power management <#power-management>`__ for more information.

 On the contrary, calling :cpp:func:`mcpwm_timer_disable` will put the timer driver back to the **init** state, disable the interrupt service and release the power management lock.

 Start and Stop Timer
 ~~~~~~~~~~~~~~~~~~~~

 The basic IO operation of a timer is to start and stop.
 Calling :cpp:func:`mcpwm_timer_start_stop` with different :cpp:type:`mcpwm_timer_start_stop_cmd_t` commands can start the timer immediately or stop the timer at a specific event.
-What's more, you can even start the timer for only one round, which means, the timer will count to peak value or zero, and then stop itself.
+What is more, you can even start the timer for only one round, which means, the timer will count to peak value or zero, and then stop itself.

 Connect Timer with Operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~